tal2910/hemispheric-eeg/DEPLOYMENT.md

 ```

 After extraction your folder should contain `run_training.py`, `consumer.py`, `config.yaml`, plus subdirectories `hemispheric/`, `data/`, and `tests/`.
 If any are missing, the extraction is incomplete.

+**Note:** the `data/` directory ships **empty** — only a placeholder `README.md` and `.gitkeep` are inside.
+Production EEG datasets are gigabytes per cohort, so we don't ship them in the repo.
+You'll add your data files in the next section before running.

 ---